-The report with the findings of the analysis will be presented and adopted at Plenary 4 in 2015 Based on the Report BEREC will decide on the next steps, in particular whether it is appropriate to host a high level workshop in 2016 or alternatively a technical workshop on this matter.
+The report with the findings of the analysis was presented and adopted at Plenary 4 in 2015.
+Based on the report BEREC will decide on the next steps, in particular whether it is appropriate to host a high level workshop in 2016 or alternatively a technical workshop on this matter.

-In any case BEREC will continue to track new cases and to produce an update to the report in a similar vein to this year's report i.e. based on questioning rapporteurs and drafters on procedural aspects of the Article7/7a process.
+In any case BEREC will continue to track new cases and to produce an update to the report in a similar vein to this year's report, i.e. based on questioning rapporteurs and drafters on procedural aspects of the Article7/7a process.

-High Level Workshop (timing tbd) or technical team workshop (timing tbd) Update of the Report (timing tbd)
+High Level Workshop (timing tbd) or Technical Team Workshop (timing tbd), internal Update of the report (timing tbd), internal

-10. Input to the review of the Termination Rates Recommendation (depends on EC)
+3.10 Input to the review of the Termination Rates Recommendation (depends on EC)

-On 7 May; 2009 the Commission adopted its Recommendation on the Regulatory Treatment of Fixed and Mobile Termination Rates in the EU, aiming at coherent regulation in termination markets across the EU, in order to promote efficiency, sustainable competition and maximise consumer benefits in terms of price and service offerings.
-The Recommendation had to be applied by EU NRAs by 31 December, 2012.
+On 7th May 2009, the Commission adopted its Recommendation on the Regulatory Treatment of Fixed and Mobile Termination Rates in the EU, aiming at coherent regulation in termination markets across the EU, in order to promote efficiency, sustainable competition and maximise consumer benefits in terms of price and service offerings.
+The Recommendation had to be applied by EU NRAs by 31th December 2012.